ahmedbham/FunctionApp-KafkaExt-onK8s/README.md

 Run `make create` to delete the existing cluster and create a new cluster

+## Exploring scaling of Azure function deployed on kubernetes with KEDA

+- Run `k get pods -n kafka` to see that a single instance of "kafka-trigger-function" is running
+- Run `k apply -f deploy/keda-kafka-scaledobject.yaml` to deploy the KEDA scaledobject
+- Run `kubectl exec --tty -i dapr-kafka-client --namespace kafka -- bash` to exec into kafka client
+- Run `kafka-topics.sh --create --topic users --bootstrap-server dapr-kafka.kafka:9092 --partitions 10 --replication-factor 1`
+- If the topic `users` already exist, then run `kafka-topics.sh --alter --topic users --bootstrap-server dapr-kafka.kafka:9092 --partitions 10`

+- Run `kafka-console-producer.sh --broker-list dapr-kafka.kafka:9092 --topic users` to generate messages

+- open a new terminal, and run `k get pods -n kafka`.
+Keda would have scaled the azure function to zero
+- Now, in the first termina, quickly type 'n' and press "Enter" repeatedly in quick succession, 20 times
+- in the secong terminal run `k get pods -n kafka`.
+Keda would have scaled the azure function several instances
+- after about a minute, run `k get pods -n kafka` again.
+Keda would have scaled the azure function back to zero

 ### Engineering Docs

 - Team Working [Agreement](.github/WorkingAgreement.md)